trynova-ai/build-and-push-action/README.md

 This GitHub Action runs using Docker and requires the following inputs:
 - `clientId` and `secret` for authentication.
 - `imageName` and `imageTag` to specify the Docker image details.
+- `artifactId` to associate the image with the Nova artifact.
 - Either `dockerfilePath` or `dockerfile` must be provided to build the Docker image.

 The `clientId` and `secret` should be set as repository secrets in GitHub.
 You can add these secrets in your repository settings under `Settings > Secrets and variables > Actions`.